filamentphp/forms/docs/01-overview.md

 <UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `hiddenLabel()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

-## Setting a default value of a field
+## Setting the default value of a field

 Fields may have a default value.
 The default is only used when a schema is loaded with no data.
 In a standard [panel resource](../resources), defaults are used on the Create page, not the Edit page.
 To define a default value, use the `default()` method: